unixvoid/nsproxy/readme.md

     - `hostname`:  the hostname of the box
     - `cluster`:  the intended cluster to join.
     - `ip`(optional):  ip (usefull when client is behind proxy/loadbalancer).
+    - `port`(optional): port to tcp health check on, must be set if clientpingtype = port.
   - Both of these fields are required.
 - A regular client registration looks like this:
     `curl -d hostname=nginx -d cluster=coreos unixvoid.com:8080`  This will add the host `nginx` to the cluster `coreos`.
 These names are arbitrary and can be anything.